duskrunner/system-setup/README.md

+<h1 style="color:red">I am switching to manjaro.
+WIP.
+If you want to try out my setup in ubuntu.
+Switch to ubuntu branch</h1>.

 # Dev Setup

 This is my dev setup scripts to set up everything I need for productive development on the new machine.